softnanolab/hpc-tutorial/HPC-intro/README.md

 #PBS -l select=1:ncpus=1:mem=96gb:ngpus=1:gpu_type=P1000
 #PBS -J 50-100:5

-# 1. Set the name of the job
-# 2. Set the max time you expect the job to run (24h)
-# 3. Select 1 GPU of type 'P1000'
-# 4. Run 11 copies of this job (-J 50-100:5)

 # load cuda module into environment
-## and any other modules you require
+# and any other modules you require
 module load cuda/9.2

 # Change into the directory where script is submitted from